- General Informations

 How to apply for an internship at the Festival de Cannes?

-To apply for an internship, please submit in your CV and voering letter to the online portal by following the instructions.
+To apply for an internship, please submit your CV and covering letter to the following email address: email@example.com

 Can I buy tickets?